ivohanke/flowd/README.md

-# noteBoard
+# flowd
-## A simple Evernote-Client based on nodejs, passportjs and foundationcss.
+## A simple Evernote-Client based on nodejs, passportjs and bootstrap.